Remarks on eigenspectra of isolated singularities: Abstract

 \section{Abstract}

-We introduce a simple calculus, extending a variant of the Steenbrink spectrum, for describing Hodge-theoretic invariants of (smoothings of) isolated singularities with (relative) automorphisms.
+We introduce a simple calculus, extending a variant of the Steenbrink spectrum, to describe Hodge-theoretic invariants for smoothings of isolated singularities with relative automorphisms.
 After computing these ``eigenspectra'' in the quasi-homogeneous case, we give three applications to singularity bounding and monodromy of VHS.